 It is true that rTMS isn’t a ‘cheap’ depression treatment – indeed because the equipment employed is state of the art and the expertise involved is considerable, and the time intensive nature of the procedure, it cannot be.

 Of 44 centres in the US and Australia that have published rTMS treatment results for treatment-resistant depression, the remission rate is 29%.
 There are no published treatment outcomes available in the UK other than those from TLPC.
 At TLPC, remission rate for treatment-resistant depression with rTMS is over 60%, with 74.2% of women and 58% of men recovering in an average of 4.3 weeks.
 Treatment sessions last for around 30 minutes, 5 times a week, usually for around 4 weeks.
-The cost of the initial assessment with the psychiatrist is £500 and rTMS is £2,000 per week.
-You will also require a review appointment with the rTMS consultant each week to re-prescribe your treatment and review your progress, which costs £270.
+The cost of the initial assessment with the psychiatrist and rTMS can be found on our fees page.
+You will also require a review appointment with the rTMS consultant each week to re-prescribe your treatment and review your progress, cost of which can be found on the fees page.
 Frequently, patients that have not responded to talking therapies and medication have been handed their lives back through rTMS and find the cost pales in comparison.

 To find out if rTMS might be right for you, call The London Psychiatry Centre on 020 7580 4224.